raspberrypilearning/create-your-own-world/en/step_1.md

 In this project, children will learn how to make their own open-world game, making use of all Scratch concepts and skills that have been learnt in previous projects.

 ## Resources
 For this project, Scratch 2 should be used.
-Scratch 2 can either be used online at [jumpto.cc/scratch-on](http://jumpto.cc/scratch-on) or can be downloaded from [jumpto.cc/scratch-off](http://jumpto.cc/scratch-off) and used offline.
+Scratch 2 can either be used online at [jumpto.cc/scratch-on](http://jumpto.cc/scratch-on){:target="_blank"} or can be downloaded from [jumpto.cc/scratch-off](http://jumpto.cc/scratch-off){:target="_blank"} and used offline.

 The 'Project Materials' link for this project contains the following resources:

 ##### Club leader Resources

-You can find a completed version of this project <a href="http://scratch.mit.edu/projects/34248822/#editor">online</a>, or it can be downloaded by clicking the 'Project Materials' link for this project, which contains:
+You can find a completed version of this project [online](http://scratch.mit.edu/projects/34248822/#editor), or it can be downloaded by clicking the 'Project Materials' link for this project, which contains:

 + CreateYourOwnWorld.sb2